 - Is there a dress code while attending training?
 Yes, we encourage our Learners to prepare for the working world of a Flight Attendant, which always requires you to be neat. well groomed and ready to start operating a flight.

 - We are you based/located/situated?
-We are based in the Cradle Moon Conservatory, off Beyers Naude Drive, Muldersdrift, Johannesburg, Gauteng, South Africa.
+We are based 145 Indaba Lane, Rietfontein A/H, Honeydew, Johannesburg, Gauteng, South Africa.
 Unfortunately, we do not have branches nationally, all training is done at our Academy in Johannesburg.
 This enables us to do your practical’s at O R Tambo International Airport.

 - How do I register for the IFAC or SFAC Course?
-You can go to our registration page on our website, complete the registration form, then click the register button, this will email us your form directly, or request a Registration Form to complete manually, once you have completed your Registration Form, you must email to us on firstname.lastname@example.org.
-To secure your seat on the relevant course, you must make a deposit of R500.00, and email us proof thereof, or pay directly online on our website.
+You can go to our registration page on our website, complete the registration form, then click the register button, once you have completed your Registration Form, you must email us your POP (Proof of Payment) for your Registration Fee of R600.00 on firstname.lastname@example.org.
+To secure your name on the list on the relevant course, you must make a deposit of R600.00, and email us proof thereof, or pay directly online on our website.
 Once we have received proof of payment for registration fee and your registration form, we will contact you directly with the next steps for you to start out awesome course.

 - How does payment for the course work?
 As we are not a licensed Financial Institution but rather a licensed training Institution by law we are not allowed to offer study loans.
-We do however work closely with a loan instituion to see if you qualify for a study loan, this is for SA Citizens only.
+We do however work closely with a licenced loan platform – Student Hero – which applies at all Financiail Institutions to see if you qualify for a study loan, this is for SA Citizens only.
 We do not offer the course for free.
-Contact us for our fee structure.
+Contact us for our fee structures and different packages.

 - Step 2: A 50% deposit of the total cost of the course must be made before the first day of training.

-- Step 3: The balance of the tuition costs must be made within the 7 weeks (IFAC) or 5 Months (SFAC) of the training, and before the official SA CAA exam is written.
+- Step 3: The balance of the tuition costs must be made within the 8 weeks (IFAC), 11 Weeks, 12 Weeks or 5 Months (SFAC) of the training, and before the official SA CAA exam is written.
 No student will be allowed to write the final SA CAA exam without full fees being paid.

 Terms and Conditions are available on our website or contact us to send them to you.

-There is a study lounge for students, Dart Board, Billiards Table, Table Tennis, Foosball Table, Volleyball Court, Soccer and Swimming Pool for after hours enjoyment and team building.
+There is a study lounge for students, Dart Board, Billiards Table, Table Tennis, Foosball Table, Soccer and Swimming Pool for after hours enjoyment and team building.

 Accommodation is cost effective at low rates for students – Contact us for rates

 16. How long is the course?
-The IFAC (Initial Flight Attendant Course) is run full time over a 7-week period.
+The IFAC (Initial Flight Attendant Course) Blue is run full time over a 8-week period.